llllubo/SteganographyTool/README.md

 ## Testing

 For testing purposes exists directory `tests/`.
 All test must be performed from this directory.
+If any test case needs password, this has to be given by `-p`/`--passwd` option.
 Test cases use modul `matplotlib` which generates graphs.
 To run all test cases, use following command:

 ```
 python3 test.py